 These shortcomings, as well as other deficiencies and limitations of information retrieval, are obviated, in accordance with the present invention, by automatically constructing a semantic space for retrieval.
 This is effected by treating the unreliability of observed word-to-text object association data as a statistical problem.
 The basic postulate is that there is an underlying latent semantic structure in word usage data that is partially hidden or obscured by the variability of word choice.
 A statistical approach is utilized to estimate this latent structure and uncover the latent meaning.
 Words, the text objects and, later, user queries are processed to extract this underlying meaning and the new, latent semantic structure domain is then used to represent and retrieve information.

-To illustrate how Latent Semantic Indexing works, the patent provides a simple example, using a set of 9 documents (much smaller than the web as it exists today).
+To illustrate how Latent Semantic Indexing (LSI) works, the patent provides a simple example, using a set of 9 documents (much smaller than the web as it exists today).
 The example includes documents that are about human/computer interaction topics.
 It really doesn’t discuss how a process such as this could handle something the size of the Web because nothing that size had quite existed yet at that point in time.
 The Web contains a lot of information and goes through changes frequently, so an approach that was created to index a known document collection might not be ideal.
 The patent tells us that an analysis of terms needs to take place, “each time there is a significant update in the storage files.”

 There has been a lot of research and a lot of development of technology that can be applied to a set of documents the size of the Web.
 We learned, from Google that they are using a Word Vector approach developed by the Google Brain team, which was described in a patent that was granted in 2017.
 I wrote about that patent and linked to resources that it used in the post: Citations behind the Google Brain Word Vector Approach.
-If you want to get a sense of the technologies that Google may be using to index content and understand words in that content, it has advanced a lot since the days just before the Web started.
+If you want to get a sense of the technologies that Google may be used to index content and understand words in that content, it has advanced a lot since the days just before the Web started.
 There are links to papers cited by the inventors of that patent within it.
 Some of those may be related in some ways to Latent Semantic Indexing since it could be called their ancestor.
 The LSI technology that was invented in 1988 contains some interesting approaches, and if you want to learn a lot more about it, this paper is really insightful: A Solution to Plato’s Problem: The Latent Semantic Analysis Theory of Acquisition, Induction and Representation of Knowledge.
 There are mentions of Latent Semantic Indexing in Patents from Google, where it is used as an example indexing method:

 Text classification techniques can be used to classify text into one or more subject matter categories.
 Text classification/categorization is a research area in information science that is concerned with assigning text to one or more categories based on its contents.
 Typical text classification techniques are based on naive Bayes classifiers, tf-idf, latent semantic indexing, support vector machines and artificial neural networks, for example.